Yes, There Are Asset & Income Protection Strategies to Help

 Putting your kids’ names on your bank accounts has no effect on Medicaid eligibility.
 New Jersey follows what is called the “source of funds” rule.
 This rule states that ownership of the funds in your accounts for Medicaid purposes is determined by who funds the account.
 Therefore, unless your kids earned the money in their account (provided the source of the funds), this money is not protected.

 On a further note as regards to gifting your assets outright to your children, this is not recommended.
 One of my golden rules for Medicaid has been (there are exceptions of course) “do not give to your son or daughter directly”.
 In addition to not always protecting the assets for Medicaid purposes, gifting outright to a child has potentially devastating income and estate tax implications.
 For example, if a mother transfers her house to her daughter, this converts her property tax classification from owner-occupied to non-owner occupied.
 This may result in an increase in property taxes and could even eliminate certain exemptions.
 In addition, gifted assets do not receive a favorable cost basis (what you paid for the asset).
-This result in unfavorable income and estate death tax consequences which otherwise could have been avoided.
+This results in an unfavorable income and estate death tax consequence which otherwise could have been avoided.

 Protecting Exempt Assets When Qualifying for Medicaid?

-Protecting Assets and Income From Nursing Home and Long Term Care Expenses
+Protecting Assets and Income from Nursing Home and Long Term Care Expenses

 Qualifying for Medicaid sometimes requires you to spend down your assets.
 Fortunately, NJ Medicaid laws allows certain assets to be exempt from the state’s determination of your financials for qualification purposes, but many tricky rules apply.
 The following items of property are NOT counted in the state’s determination, if structured correctly: